mkillewald/GENajam/README.md

 Check out the SMSPower page to see all the algorithms.

 **Feedback** - Feedback is only enabled on OP1, so if that operator is turned down, you won't hear anything happening.
-I find that OP1 has to be at near max volume (120 or above) for full effect to be heard.
+I [Jamatar] find that OP1 has to be at near max volume (120 or above) for full effect to be heard.
 By using Algorithm 7, you can turn all OPs down to 0 except for OP1 and turn up feedback for a rare Mega Drive saw wave.
 Pushing Feedback to high can result in a kind of white noise distortion.

 **Pan** - The YM2612 only supports hard left, hard right and center pan.
 Moving the knob all the way left mutes the sound.

 **OP Volume** - This is simply the volume of each operator (and the amount it modulates the operator before it).
-As I said before, make sure OP4 is cranked as it's usually the oscillator at the start of the chain.
+As I [Jamatar] said before, make sure OP4 is cranked as it's usually the oscillator at the start of the chain.

 **Multiple** - This is the multiplification factor on the frequency, or a kind of octave selector for the operator.
 The YM2612 has some nice pitched multipliers, so it's not just like a oscillator tuning amount, it gives you some nice tuning in musical steps.